awsdocs/aws-sdk-for-javascript-v3/doc_source/getting-started-browser.md

 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Polly/Presigner.html#getSynthesizeSpeechUrl-property](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Polly/Presigner.html#getSynthesizeSpeechUrl-property)

 **Note**
-The AWS SDK for JavaScript \(V3\) is written in TypScript, so for consistency these examples are presented in TypeScript\.
+The AWS SDK for JavaScript \(V3\) is written in TypeScript, so for consistency these examples are presented in TypeScript\.
 TypeScript extends JavaScript, so this example can also be run in JavaScript\.

 ## Step 1: Create an Amazon Cognito Identity Pool<a name="getting-started-browser-create-identity-pool"></a>